jfmacdonald/cell-library-gof-example/README.md

 Gamma, Erich, Richard Helm, Ralph Johnson, and John Vlissides. _Design Patterns:
 Elements of Reusabel Object-Oriented Software_, New York: Addison-Wesley, 1994.

+## Note

+This project was undertaken for a course in software design patterns offered by UC San Diego Extension.